The order of the sections is mostly in the order of discovery while I researched

 There are overhead cam OHC and overhead valve OHV engines.
 Each has pros and cons.
 See article by axleaddict.com.

-I like a 6 cylinder because it runs more smoothly than a 4 banger.
 I'd rather have low and mid range torque of SOHC (see video).
 Which engine provides the greatest area under the curve for torque vs rpm?
+The video below says SOHC provides higher torque at low and mid range RPM due to lower valve train mass than DOHC.

-It's too bad the Wankel rotary engine didn't further develop and go mainstream, as I think it would be superior to any reciprocating engine.
+It's too bad the Wankel rotary engine didn't continue development, as I think it would be superior to any reciprocating engine.
 As a bonus, Wankels run great on hydrogen, which works well for going off-grid.
 However, the future now lays in electric vehicles.

 An independent suspension has the benefit of not having a beam across the bottom of the car at the height of the center of the wheels.
 Case in point, solid rear axles, but can also be the case with torsion beam suspensions.